- Our School

 In 2017, our students achieved a progress eight score of +0.19, indicating that the students at Lavington School achieved 1.9 grades higher, on average, than their national counterparts from the subjects counted in the new performance tables.

-Our exam results have regularly been in the top 5% nationally and OFSTED judged the school to be 'Good with Outstanding Features' in July 2014.
+Our exam results have regularly been in the top 5% nationally and OFSTED judged the school to be 'Good' in November 2017.

 Important as academic achievement is, there is much more to life at Lavington School.
 We are well known for our successes in sports and outdoor pursuits as well as excelling in art, music and drama.
 Many students are involved in charitable work and community projects both within school and the wider community.